-The Board meets regularly on a quarterly basis with additional meetings being convened as and when necessary.
+The Board meets regularly on a guarterly basis with additional meetings being convened as and when necessary.
 During the meetings, the Board will deliberate on and consider matters relating to the Group's financial performance, significant investments, corporate development, strategic issues and business plan.
 The Company Secretary is responsible for ensuring that Board's policies and procedures are complied with and all proceedings of the Board and Board Committees are recorded and draft minutes are circulated to the Directors for confirmation prior to being approved.

 During the financial year, there were four (4) Board meetings.
-Details of the attendance of the Directors at the Board meetings held in the financial year ended 30 June 2012 are as follows:
+Details of the attendance of the Directors at the Board meetings held in the financial year ended 30 June 2013 are as follows:

 Name of Director No. of meetings attended

 Mohd Shafek Bin Isa 4/4

-4/4

 Tong Chin Hen 4/4

 Dr. Leong Wan Leong 4/4

+Lim Kah Poon (appointed with effect from 22 May 2013) N/A

+Chen Sung Fang (appointed with effect from 22 May 2013) N/A

-Tai Keat Chai 4/4
+Tai Keat Chai (resigned with effect from 22 May 2013) 4/4

-Directors' commitment, resources and time allocated to the Company are evident from the attendance record, where all Directors attended the Board Meetings held during the financial year ended 30 June 2012.
+Directors' commitment, resources and time allocated to the Company are evident from the attendance record, where most Directors attended the Board Meetings held during the financial year ended 30 June 2013.
 Hence, they comply with Paragraph 15.05 of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad ("Bursa Securities").

 All the Directors are provided with an agenda and a compilation of Board papers prior to each Board meeting.
-The Board papers include minutes of the last Board meeting, agenda for the current meeting and reports and documents pertaining to the issues to be discussed at the Board meeting.
+The Board papers include minutes of the last Board meeting, agenda for the current meeting and any report and documents pertaining to the issues to be discussed at the Board Meeting.
 The Board papers are issued with sufficient time to enable the Directors to obtain a comprehensive understanding of the issues to be deliberated upon to enable them to arrive at an informed decision.
 The Chairman of the Board chairs the Board meetings while the Managing Director leads the presentation and provides explanations on the Board Reports.
 Senior Management staff may be invited to attend the Board meetings to explain and clarify the matters being tabled.